mas802/coral-econ/README.md

 Coral is a lightweight framework that aims to facilitate the design of economic experiments while being as flexible as possible.
 We currently still building up the webpage, but if you have a question feel free to contact me (Markus Schaffner) at coral(at)802.ch.

+(!) currently the pom.xml file is disabled due to security issues, let me know if you depend on an update

 ## NEWS, 17/03/2015 Moved from Google Code ##

 The project has been moved from google code to github.